 You can negotiate a settlement with your lender so that they will give a positive remark on your credit records.
 It may not always work, but there is really nothing wrong in trying out this option.

-Lastly, make an enquiry with Clean Credit today so we can help improve your credit rating and fix your credit file.
+As you can see, there are many ways to recover from a bad credit score.
+Make an enquiry with Clean Credit today so we can help improve your credit rating and fix your credit file.